Official guidance · Primary source · 2026

 What "ignore" means in Google's mouth

 Documentation writers at Google are usually careful with action verbs.
 They prefer phrases like "we recommend," "consider," or "not required."
-The December 2025 guide is unusual in that it uses the word "ignore" repeatedly and unambiguously.
+The May 2026 guide is unusual in that it uses the word "ignore" and a blunt "Mythbusting" section.
 That word is doing real work.

 The guide says you can ignore content chunking, ignore rewriting content just for AI systems, ignore the creation of AI-specific files, and ignore pursuing inauthentic mentions across the web.
 The phrasing matters because each of these is currently being sold as essential by some part of the SEO industry.
 Google's verb is corrective, not optional.

-Read alongside other Google communications from 2025, the pattern is consistent.
-John Mueller and search advocates have publicly stated llms.txt is not supported.
+Read alongside other Google communications, the pattern is consistent.
+John Mueller stated in June 2025 that no AI system currently uses llms.txt.
 The AI Overviews team has stated repeatedly there is no special markup.
-The December guide is the first time these scattered signals appear in formal documentation.
+The May 2026 guide is the first time these scattered signals appear in formal documentation.

 |---|---|---|